Trail Cameras Can Be The Perfect Solution For 2nd Home or Cabin Security

 Cellular trail cameras are easy to setup and run remotely in areas with no power or wifi.
 This makes them a great solution for cabin security.
 They run off of an average of 8AA batteries and can run for months at a time (depending on the model and configuration).

 Another advantage of cellular game cameras is cost.
-They have recently dropped in price and can be found for as little as $149.
+They have recently dropped in price and can now be found for less than $100.
 You usually need to pay a small monthly fee for the cellular plan, but Spypoint has recently come out with an app that will send the first 100 pictures each month for free.
 Spypoint’s Link Micro is in the picture to the right.

 Things To Consider When Purchasing A Cellular Camera